 - Site Speed: Get details regarding Page loading speed, speed suggestion

-- Site Search: Sometimes we set up search engine within our site and to keep track of user searches and this option is useful for this purpose
+- Site Search: Sometimes we set up the search engine within our site and to keep track of user searches and this option is useful for this purpose

-- Even Tracking: Enable you to track what your users see, download, bookmarked etc
+- Even Tracking: Enable you to track what your users see, download, bookmarked, etc

 - AdSense: It will summarize info like money you are earning, clicks getting and other related information

 As discussed earlier in the attribution model this is a real concern if you have an E-Commerce website.
-You can check your pre-set Goal performance, attribution model success and other related information.
+You can check your pre-set Goal performance, an attribution model success and other related information.